ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-parent-name-construct-id-match.md

   constructor(scope: Construct, id: string) {
     super(scope, id);

+    // ❌ Construct ID should not match the parent class const bucket = new Bucket(this, "MyConstruct");

-    // ❌ Shouldn't use the parent class name const bucket = new Bucket(this, "MyConstruct");
+    // ❌ Construct ID should not include the parent class name const bucket = new Bucket(this, "MyConstructBucket");
   }
 }
 ```